mli/gluon-crash-course/nn.md

 with net.name_scope():
     # Add a sequence of layers.
     net.add(
-        # Simliar to Dense, no necessary to specify the input
+        # Similar to Dense, it is not necessary to specify the
-        # channels by the argument `in_channels`, which will be
+        # input channels by the argument `in_channels`, which will be
         # automatically inferred in the first forward pass.
 Also,
         # we apply a relu activation on the output.
         #
-        # In additional, we can use a tuple to specify a
+        # In addition, we can use a tuple to specify a
         # non-square kernel size, such as `kernel_size=(2,4)`
         nn.Conv2D(channels=6, kernel_size=5, activation='relu'),
         # One can also use a tuple to specify non-symmetric
-        # pool and stide sizes
+        # pool and stride sizes
         nn.MaxPool2D(pool_size=2, strides=2),
         nn.Conv2D(channels=16, kernel_size=3, activation='relu'),
         nn.MaxPool2D(pool_size=2, strides=2),
-        # flattern the 4-D input into 2-D with shape
+        # flatten the 4-D input into 2-D with shape
         # `(x.shape[0], x.size/x.shape[0])` so that it can be used
         # by the following dense layers
         nn.Flatten(),